swagmessiah1205/ScoobyDooHack/scripts/README.md

 ## Doc Gen

-`doc_gen.py` is used to generate the Lua documentation that's provided by YimMenu.
+`doc_gen.py` is used to generate the Lua documentation that's provided by ScoobyDooHack.
 It relies on specifically formatted code comments to generate Lua documentation.

 ## Generate Natives